dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 ---
-title: Razor Pages with Entity Framework Core in ASP.NET Core - Tutorial 1 of 8
+title: Entity Framework Core and Razor Pages - Tutorial 1 of 8
 author: rick-anderson
 description: Shows how to create a Razor Pages app using Entity Framework Core ms.author: riande